Traditional laminated English longbows made from wood or bamboo

 The shaping of the bow is done using a variety of hand tools including draw knife, spoke shave, cabinet scrapers and various files.
 The traditional D shaped cross section is formed along the bows limbs usually becoming more circular at the tips.

 Tillering the bow (assessing and creating the required bend in the bow) begins along with the shaping process.
 The main points to address when tillering are whether the bow is going to bend in the handle or not and whether the bow is to have a symmetrical or asymmetric design.
 Draw length and weight are also deciding factors in shaping the bow.
+A symetrical bow (both limbs the same length) works very well and will have much less hand shock than an asymmetric bow.
+Also because both limbs are tillered to have the same amount of power, a symmetrical bow will hold its power much better over the years and will not develop strong (and power losing ) string follow in the shorter lower limb that is a common and often seen problem in aged asymmetrical bows.

 Although some of the woods used can be extremely tricky to work on, tillering a laminated longbow is generally much easier than tillering a self bow .
 The woods used are usually free from knots and defects and combining them in laminations also helps to create stability.
 Following the basic shape of the bows outlines as a guide the bow is tillered to form smooth uniform bends in each limb.
 The wood of the bow is sanded and smoothed with a 600 grit paper and then finished with either Danish oil or varnish.